industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 ### Import Flow

-- First open the IE Flow Creator application and open the 'burger menu' in the top right corner.
+- First open the IE Flow Creator application and open the 'three bar menu' in the top right corner.

 - Select 'Import' or you use the shortcut 'ctrl-i'.